 Compliance with the standard involves maintaining a written hazard communication plan, readily accessible Safety Data Sheets, and ensuring chemical labels are present and complete with all the labeling requirements.
 The standard also outlines the training requirement where employers must provide employees with effective information and training at the time of their initial assignment (1910.1200(h)).

-Additionally, training is necessary whenever there are new hazardous chemicals introduced.
+Additionally, training is necessary whenever you introduce new hazardous chemicals.
 The keyword here is “effective” which means the training will supply an employee with the knowledge of how to detect the release of chemicals, understand the hazards (physical, health, etc.), and how to protect themselves from the hazard.

 Training employees to understand and identify hazards, work safely, and within compliance with the standard can arguably be one of the most important key components for a business that regularly works with hazardous materials.

-HazCom is centrally focused on chemical safety and can be an intimidating subject for a new or inexperienced employee.
+HazCom primarily focuses on chemical safety and can be an intimidating subject for a new or inexperienced employee.
 The general workforce may or may not have had high school chemistry much less remember the components of chemistry that can support comprehension of HazCom training.

 Translating chemical hazards into comprehensible bite-size packets of information that employees can use to respond and react to hazards in the workplace is challenging.
 Safety professionals are responsible for administering HazCom training that may feel daunting if the current HazCom training is ineffectual and may need a complete overhaul.